-Forced expiratory volume in one second (FEV1), forced vital capacity (FVC) and peak expiratory flow were measured using a heated pneumotachograph (Masterscreen PFT; Viasys Healthcare, Warwick, UK) and FEV1/FVC was calculated and expressed as a percentage.
-A minimum of three flowvolume loop results within 5% of each other were recorded and the flow-volume loop with the highest FEV1 analysed.
-Lung volumes were assessed by measurement of total lung capacity (TLCpleth), functional residual capacity, vital capacity (VCpleth) and residual volume (RVpleth) using a constant volume whole-body plethysmograph (Morgan TLC; Morgan Medical, Rainham, UK).
+Forced expiratory volume in one second (FEV1), forced vital capacity (FVC) and peak expiratory flow (PEF) were measured using a heated pneumotachograph (Masterscreen PFT, Viasys Healthcare, UK) and FEV1/FVC was calculated and expressed as a percentage.
+A minimum of three flow-volume loops results within 5% of each other were recorded and the flow-volume loop with the highest FEV1 analysed.
+Lung volumes were assessed by measurement of total lung capacity (TLCpleth), functional residual capacity (FRCpleth), vital capacity (VCpleth) and residual volume (RVpleth) using a constant volume whole body plethysmograph (Morgan TLC, Morgan Medical, Rainham, UK).
 Measurements were performed at least twice and the mean of values within 5% of each other recorded.
-Prior to commencing measurement by plethysmography, the subject sat in the plethysmograph for a minimum of 2 min to allow the temperature and pressure within it to equilibrate.
+Prior to commencing measurement by plethysmography, the subject sat in the plethysmograph for a minimum period of two minutes to allow the temperature and pressure within it to equilibrate.
 The subject was then instructed to breathe normally through the mouthpiece attached to the pneumotachograph.
 Measurements of mouth pressure and box pressure were made during a panting manoeuvre.
 The shutter remained closed for five panting breaths.
-The shutter was then released and the subject instructed to make a maximal expiratory manoeuvre to RV.
-Once RV was reached, the subject was instructed to inspire maximally to TLC.
-Total lung gas transfer for carbon monoxide (DL,CO), gas transfer per unit lung volume of carbon monoxide (KCO), alveolar volume and VCsB were assessed using the single-breath gas transfer technique (Masterscreen PFT; Viasys Healthcare).
+The shutter was then released and the subject instructed to make a maximal expiratory manoeuvre to residual volume.
+Once residual volume was reached the subject was instructed to inspire maximally to TLC.
+Total lung gas transfer for carbon monoxide (DLco), gas transfer per unit lung volume (Kco), alveolar volume (VA) and vital capacity (VCSB) were assessed using the single breath gas transfer technique (Masterscreen PFT, Viasys Healthcare, UK).
 Measurements were performed at least twice and the mean of values within 5% of each other recorded.
-Steady-state haemoglobin levels were measured during routine outpatient visits within 1 month of testing and were used to calculate
+Steady state haemoglobin levels were measured during routine outpatient visits within one month of testing and were used to calculate DLcoc and Kcoc from DLco and Kco respectively.
+All lung function results were corrected to body temperature, pressure, saturated conditions.
+The lung function test results were expressed as a percentage of that predicted for height using the data of the European Community for Steel and Coal [13], corrected for ethnicity by reducing the lung volumes by ten percent.
+Adults were diagnosed as having a restrictive abnormality if their TLCpleth was below eighty percent of that predicted for standing height [14], an obstructive abnormality if their FEV1/FVC was below 81.4 percent in males and 82.3 percent in females [14] and a mixed obstructive/restrictive lung function abnormality if both TLC and FEV1/FVC were reduced.
+If twenty minutes after administration of 200mcg of salbutamol, the FEV1 was at least 12 percent greater than the pre-bronchodilator measurement and had increased by at least 200mls [14], the patients were diagnosed as having a positive response to bronchodilator therapy.
+Oxygen saturation was assessed by pulse oximetry (Ohmeda, Colorado, US).
+The measurement of oxygen saturation was made when the subject had rested and the saturation level reported was the stable level for fifteen minutes.